Centrifuges – What Are They?

 Ultracentrifuges are designed to spin at exceptionally high speeds, being capable of generating an acceleration as high as 1 000 000 g.
 There are two types of ultracentrifuges: analytical and preparative, with important applications in the fields of biochemistry, molecular biology, and polymer science (Mikkelsen & Cortón, 2004).

 Analytical ultracentrifuges – accommodate high pure samples of up to 1 ml.
 They are equipped with an optical detection system to follow the sedimentation process in real-time.
-These centrifuges are used to determine molecular weight, size, and shape of particles, to determine sedimentation coefficients and to study chemical equilibrium between macromolecular species (Mikkelsen & Cortón, 2004; Wikipedia Contributors, 2019).
+These centrifuges are used to determine the molecular weight, size, and shape of particles, to determine sedimentation coefficients, and to study chemical equilibrium between macromolecular species (Mikkelsen & Cortón, 2004; Wikipedia Contributors, 2019).

 Figure 7 Analytical ultracentrifuge (image credit: Beckman Coulter)

 Preparative ultracentrifuges – are suitable for the separation of fine particulate fractions, through gradient separation centrifugation.
 To perform a gradient separation the sample tube is filled from top to bottom with an increasing concentration of a dense substance in solution.
 Each component will sediment in a part of the tube immediately above the gradient density that is superior to its own (Figure 8).
 Sucrose gradients are used to separate cellular organelles, such as mitochondria, nuclei, ribosomes, etc., and cesium salt gradients are used to separate nucleic acids (Dumetre & Darde, 2004; Perper, Zee, & Mickelson, 1968).

 Principle of gradient centrifugation in preparative ultracentrifuges (adapted from Slide Share)